Jeremie-Chatillon/deep-consumption-travel-calculator/README.md

 This step is to validate the rooting:

 - Boats:
-  - Have to start and end in a seaport (all seaport in a first time then only in the commercials).
+  - Have to start and end in a seaport (all seaports in a first time, then only in the commercials).
   - Have to travel on navigable waters.
 - Planes:
-  - Have to start and end in a airport (all airport in a first time then only in the commercials).
+  - Have to start and end in a airport (all seaports in a first time, then only in the commercials).
 - Driving:
   - Have to follow valid roads.
 - Trains: